darthsoup/laravel-shoppingcart/README.md

 ## SubItems

-This package also includes the functionality to add Subitems by adding them to an additional Collection in the Item
+This package also includes the functionality to add Subitems by adding them to an additional collection in the Item

 ### Add SubItem